wildonion/gem/README.md

 <img src="https://github.com/wildonion/gem/blob/master/assets/conse.png" width="150"/>

-# 🛞 Rust Backend and Engines
+# 🛞 Rust Core Backend Services APIs and Engines

 Conse is a crypto based friendly gathering board **Game Event Manager**, advertising platform (**advieh**), gallery based NFT Marketplace on top of **Polygon** and **Patel Near-duplicate image detection APIs** with the following engines as its core backend:
 - **pubsub** pattern to reveal player in-game roles using the redis publisher and subscriber and websocket server to notify players of new roles once the server subscribed to the revealed roles topic.